 Kids learn a lot from watching their parents.
 Show them what it means to be grateful by offering a genuine “thank you!” to a waitress who serves your food, a helpful neighbor, someone who holds the door open for you.
 But don’t stop there — include your kids, too.
 Thanking children for doing things that are helpful, even when they are chores like putting away toys, reinforces the behavior and lets them know they’re appreciated.

 Call attention to it when people (including your kids!) do things that go beyond what’s expected — helping without being asked, being especially thoughtful, or taking extra time to do something because it’s important to someone else.
 Send the message that you will notice if they knock themselves out for you, or for someone else.

 There are lots of ways to show gratitude.
-If your child isn’t comfortable talking to strangers or has a hard time expressing herself in writing, work together to come up with a different way for her to show her appreciation.
-She could try giving a smile or a thumbs up if someone holds the door, or show grandma how much she loves her new coat by drawing a thank you picture (or taking a smiling selfie!) instead of writing a card.
+If your child isn’t comfortable talking to strangers or has a hard time expressing themself in writing, work together to come up with a different way for them to show their appreciation.
+They could try giving a smile or a thumbs up if someone holds the door, or show grandma how much they love their new coat by drawing a thank you picture (or taking a smiling selfie!) instead of writing a card.

-5. Share the love.
 Encourage kids to think of people who help them, from coaches to neighbors to the local firemen, and say thanks with cookies or cupcakes.
 Making them and giving them are fun, and they help kids see how connected we all are.

 Talk to your kids about those who are less fortunate.
 Don’t scare them, but don’t keep them in the dark either.
 Understanding that not everyone has the same advantages will help them develop compassion for others and gratitude for their own privileges.

 If kids are too young to go alone or aren’t comfortable dealing with strangers solo, make giving back a family affair.
 Find places where you can volunteer together or let your child choose a charity to donate to.
 Giving and gratitude go hand in hand, and doing it as a family will bring everyone closer and help you make some great memories.

-When you tuck him in at night, ask your child to tell you three things he’s grateful for.
-Even if he’s had a bad day it will help him—and you—end each day on a positive note.
+When you tuck them in at night, ask your child to tell you three things they’re grateful for.
+Even if they’ve had a bad day it will help them—and you—end each day on a positive note.